 Selecting Tarot cards via image

 Some readings require the client or querent to see the images on the cards, for example, when using the Bush Flower Essence deck.
 Another is the Aura-Soma Tarot where the client selects the bottles they are most drawn to on the card backs.

 Outside a specific modality, I have discovered that this way is great for tarot counseling, creative endeavors, and healing with the cards.

-The client actively looks at the card images with the assistance, prompt or intention in mind and selects what they feel represents their need, themselves, the situation or what they are really drawn to or not drawn to.
+The client actively looks at the card images with the assistance, prompt, or intention in mind and selects what they feel represents their need, themselves, the situation, or what they’re drawn or not drawn to.
 It can be very revealing when people are asked to interact with the archetypes and art and choose their cards that way.

 Once the cards have been selected by the querent the reading takes place from there.

 This is a fun way of selecting cards.
 You just need a single die.

 Decide how many cards you will use for the reading.
 Or, you can use the die to decide.